- Academic Affairs

-Currently, according to a Safer Chemicals Healthy Families report, five percent of cancers and 30 percent of childhood asthma cases are a direct result of chemical exposure.
+Currently, according to a Safer Chemicals Healthy Families report, 5 percent of cancers and 30 percent of childhood asthma cases are a direct result of chemical exposure.

 And household chemicals aren’t the only dangers.
-Scientists estimate that two-thirds of the 32 million cattle killed in the U.S. for beef each year (U.S. Department of Agriculture) are injected with growth hormones to increase milk production.
+Scientists estimate that two-thirds of the 32 million cattle killed in the United States for beef each year (U.S. Department of Agriculture) are injected with growth hormones to increase milk production.

 How does this affect you?
 Growth hormones increase another hormone, IGF-1 (insulin growth factor), which subsequently raises rates of colon, breast, and prostate cancer ().
 Because they make the cows sicker, cows are treated with antibiotics, which make people more resistant to those antibiotics (Health Care Without Harm).